matthewberger/neurcomp/README.md

 python net_decompress.py --volume volumes/test_vol.npy --compressed compressed_out
 ```

-The above assumes that we have access to the original volume for comparison purposes, though this is simple enough to modify.
+The above assumes that we have access to the original volume for comparison purposes, though this is simple enough to modify if the volume is not present.